illusory0x0/torch.mbt/README.md

 However, libtorch not only needs C++ compiler support, but also requires a build system like CMake.
 We offload the CMake build to a separate directory `libtorch_proxy` and then copy the shared library to the MoonBit project, which is the final FFI solution.

-> Potential optimization: We can hook g++ with a custom cc script, so we don't need a seperate shared library.
+> Potential optimization: We can hook g++ with a custom cc script, so we don't need a separate shared library.

 ## Roadmap & TODOs